 The options of the question were not properly set because the meaning of the word preference was not explicit enough for participants.
 As a result, the fourth option has various interpretations.
 In conclusion, the result of the question is invalid strictly.

 In order to cover all possible factors which affect students’ take-out ordering behavior, we set a large number of questions.
-In addition, some of the questions have weak relation between each other.
+In addition, some of the questions were poorly related to each other.
 As a result, we soon found that some data are redundant.
-Additionally, it is still difficult to conclude rules manually according to the simply-processed datas.
+Additionally, it is still difficult to conclude rules manually according to the simply-processed data.

-3. Preliminary studies
+3. Preliminary analysis

-For it is impossible for us to give out rules from the simply-processed datas, we choosed to use machine learning algorithm to analyze these data.
+As it is impossible for us to give out rules from the simply-processed data, we chose to use machine learning algorithm to analyze these data.
 Before we formally start mining the data, we did some preliminary studies to find a correct direction.
-Because there are so many algorithms to choose, is is hard to decide which one to use.
-Therefore, in is step we choose to test every valid algorithm in Weka (Waikato Environment for Knowledge Analysis) using the initial parameter, and compare each one for the better result.
+Because there are so many algorithms to choose, it is hard to decide which one to use.
+Therefore, we chose to test every valid algorithm in Weka (Waikato Environment for Knowledge Analysis) using the initial parameter, and compare each one for the better result.

-The result revealed that all the classify algorithm returned result with kappa less than 0.2, some of the even had negative kappa value which means the results were even worse that the result of random classify.
+The result revealed that all the classify algorithm returned result with kappa less than 0.2, some of the even had negative kappa value, which means the results were even worse that the result of random classify.
 The same result also happened in the associate algorithms.
-Surprisingly, the EM algorithm, although did not offer a clear pattren, did privided some meaningful findings with the disordered data.
-As a result, we choose to use the EM algorithm to do the further mining job.
+Surprisingly, the EM algorithm, although did not offer a clear pattern, did provide some meaningful findings with the disordered data.
+As a result, we chose to use the EM algorithm to do the further mining job.

 4. Applying the Expectation Maximization Algorithm